kapcus/dbchanger/README.md

 DbChanger
 =================
-Toolkit for advanced database change management.
+Toolkit for advanced database change (dbChange) management.

 * Deploy and install centrally
 * Multiple environments with multiple schemas & users
-* Each dbchange can have multiple sql files with arbitrary placeholders
+* Each dbChange can have multiple sql files with arbitrary placeholders
 * Simple environment configuration
+* Each dbChange can define multiple other dbChanges that are required

 Currently supported databases:
 * `ORACLE`